Circus is everything

-Pipeaway will engage in a project that will support better conditions for the training of the street kids in the African social circuses.
-Make sure to follow the blog or subscribe to our newsletter, in order to learn how you can help this project of building better perspectives for the Ethiopian street children!
+Pipeaway engaged in the project Circus of Postcards, that aims to support better conditions for the training of the street kids in the African social circuses.
+Learn how you can help this project of building better perspectives for the Ethiopian street children!

 Did you like this article?